trappaly/StressLess/docs/agile docs/sprint planning/Sprint Planning 1.md

 A summary of task breakdown:
 - **Contact 3 stakeholders**: Contact stakeholders to get feedback on our project.
-- **Revise requirements based on feedback**: Revise requirements based on feedback from stakeholders.
-- **Write 6 use cases**: Write 6 use cases for the project.
+- **Write 6 use cases**: Each group member write 1 use cases for the app.
-- **Create a paper prototype**: Create a paper prototype for the project.
+- **Paper prototype**: Create a paper prototype for the project.
-- **Test prototype with one stakeholder**: Test the prototype with one stakeholder.
+- **Test prototype**: Test the prototype with one stakeholder.
-- **Revise prototype from feedback**: Revise the prototype based on feedback from the stakeholder.
+- **Revise prototype**: Revise the prototype based on feedback from the stakeholder.
-- **Draw a storyboard for the product**: Draw a storyboard for the product.
+- **Storyboard**: Draw a storyboard for the product.
-- **Conduct paper prototype sessions**: Conduct paper prototype sessions with stakeholders.
 - **Revise requirements**: Revise requirements based on feedback from stakeholders.
-- **Set up the GitHub repository for the project**: Getting our GitHub repository set up and functioning so that all members can access and work with it.
+- **GitHub repository**: Getting our GitHub repository set up and functioning so that all members can access and work with it.
 - **Technology**: Decide on the technologies we will be using for the project.
 - **Set up basic technology**: Set up the front end and back end of the project with documentation that all members can follow and set up locally.